avisi-apps/git-for-confluence-reference/README.md

         └── simple-sequence-diagram.puml
 ```
 These files can be directly added to the ``view-git-file`` Macro in Confluence
-and rendered on a page.
+and will be rendered on a page.

 ## Image

 Several images in several formats are available in the formats/markdown folder.
-An images will simply be show as an image when included on a Confluence page by
+An image will simply be show as an image when included on a Confluence page by
 using the ``view-git-file`` macro.
 Currently we support the following extensions:
 * .png
 * .jpg